JZacharyG/StickyGraph/README.md

 #### Drawing and Pinning

 StickyGraph will now try its best to draw your graph, but hey, nobody is perfect.
 If you feel the need to move a vertex somewhere else, then it will stay where you put it while the rest of the graph squirms around to accommodate.
-You can always double click a vertex later if you want to unpin it.
+You can always click it again later to unpin it.

-If you hold the `alt` key while moving a vertex, it won't pin, which can be useful sometimes.
-(More accurately, it flips the default pinning behavior.
+If you hold the `alt` key while moving a vertex, then it won't pin.
+(Well, more accurately, it flips the default pinning behavior.
 Normally this is to *pin* the vertex on drag, so holding `alt` will cause the dragged vertex to *unpin*.
 When selecting a vertex or applying a color, however, the default behavior is to not change whether the vertex is pinned, so with modifier held, you will toggle whether the vertex is pinned.)
 There are also two buttons up at the top that look like a pinned and an unpinned vertex respectively.
 They will, respectively, pin or unpin all vertices (or just the selected ones, if you have some selected).

 Want those edges to be a little less straight?
 Hey, no problem!
 Just grab one and pull, and you should be in business.
 If you curve an edge, it will automatically pin the incident vertices.

 #### Selecting and Coloring

-If you hold `shift` while clicking vertex or edge, you will select that feature.
+If you hold `shift` while clicking vertex or edge (or just press and hold), you will select that feature.
 You can then do useful things with that selection, like assigning them a color (by clicking on the appropriate color in the top right), or removing whatever colors they may presently be assigned (by clicking that black button).
 If you hold `shift` while clicking a color button, it will instead select all vertices and edges that are currently assigned that color.
 If you click a color button without anything selected, you will enter an "interactive" mode, in which you can paint colors on vertices or edges just by clicking them.

 Also, there are some buttons to select all edges, all vertices, or de-select everything.